sparkfun/SparkFun_Qwiic_WAV_Trigger_Pro/docs/hardware_overview.md

 ### STM UART & Boot

 The STM32's serial UART (RX/TX) pins and BOOT pin are routed to PTHs.
-These pins primarily function to set the STM32 into BOOT mode for uploading new firmware to the board.
+These pins function primarily to set the STM32 into BOOT mode for uploading new firmware to the board over the serial UART.
 The BOOT pin is routed directly next to a Ground pin to make closing this pin jumper easy.

+The WAV Trigger Pro firmware (both Device & Host) also sets these pins up to be used with a [serial terminal](https://learn.sparkfun.com/tutorials/terminal-basics) like the Arduino Serial monitor  ASCII commands such as playing, looping and stopping tracks, loading presets and also device status which can help provide important information about a connected &micro;SD card's performance.
+This serial interface works simultaneously with everything else running on the board.
+You can find a complete list of the command line options [here **link needed**]().

 ### STM SWD Header